Find out how to book business travel, accommodation, car hire and travel insurance.

 - All cash advances must be accounted for within four weeks of your return

-- Send a copy of your 'Overseas Travel cash advance application form' to your department's finance or admin team together with all receipts attached and coded to where you want to charge the costs of your trip, ie account or work order.
+- Send a copy of your 'Overseas Travel advance application form' and reconciliation to your department's finance or admin team with receipts attached and coded to where you want to charge the costs of your trip, ie Agresso account code and work order.